liiza/food/README.md

 # Recipe archive

 This is an archive for recipies.
 I created this service as a hobby project.
-I got inspired to this project, since friend of mine who cooks a lot complained not having a good service to store and share the recipes.
+I got inspired to this project, since a friend of mine who cooks a lot complained not having a good service to store and share the recipes.

-In recipe archive you can search and examine recipes.
+In the recipe archive you can search and examine recipes.
-By clicking a recipe you can view the incredients and instructions.
+By clicking a recipe you can view the incredients and the instructions.

+Technologies used: Java Spring + JSP-pages + PostgreSQL

 ![screenshot](https://github.com/liiza/food/blob/master/screenshots/recipes2.png)